viacheslavpopov/Nutri-Capstone/README.md

 1. Follow [this](https://www.postman.com/downloads/) link to view the Postman website and download/install.

-## 💻View Locally/Project Setup

-### **Clone**
-1. Follow above steps to install necessary software.
-2. Open web browser and go to https://github.com/cschweig2/TBD.
-3. After clicking the green "code" button, you can copy the URL for the repository.
-4. Open a terminal window, such as Command Prompt or Git Bash, and navigate to the folder you wish to keep this project in.<br>
-  4a.
-Type in this command: `git clone` , followed by the URL you just copied.
-The full command should look like this: `git clone https://github.com/cschweig2/TBD` .
-5. View the code on your favorite text editor.

-### **Download**
-1. Click [here](https://github.com/cschweig2/TBD) to view project repository.
-2. Click "Clone or download" to find the "Download ZIP" option.
-3. Click "Download ZIP" and extract files.
-4. Open the project in a text editor by clicking on any file in the project folder.

 ### **Import Database with Entity Framework Core/Command Line**
-1. Navigate to the `ParkFinder` project folder and enter `dotnet ef database update` in the command line, which will create the database in MySQL Workbench using the migrations from the `Migrations` folder.
+1. Navigate to the `NutriAPI` project folder and enter `dotnet ef database update` in the command line, which will create the database in MySQL Workbench using the migrations from the `Migrations` folder.

 ### **Final Steps**

-1. Navigate to the `ParkFinder` folder and enter `dotnet restore` in the command line to install packages.
+1. Navigate to the `NutriAPI` folder and enter `dotnet restore` in the command line to install packages.
-2. After packages are installed in each of these folders, navigate to the `ParkFinder` project folder and enter `dotnet build` in the command line to build the program.
+2. After packages are installed in each of these folders, navigate to the `NutriAPI` project folder and enter `dotnet build` in the command line to build the program.

 ## 📄API Documentation